 Misconception #2: Acupuncture Is Not as Effective as Prescription Medicine

-Acupuncture can be highly effective at managing certain kinds of illness, particularly those relating to chronic pain.
+This depends: acupuncture can be highly effective at managing certain kinds of illness, particularly those relating to chronic pain.
 It has the added benefit of not involving any chemical substances.

 Misconception #3: Acupuncture is Painful

 Just because it involves needles, does not mean that the process is painful.
 The insertion of acupuncture needles is typically accompanied by a mild tingling or numbing sensation.